Withings ScanWatch Nova vs Samsung Galaxy Watch 8 Classic

 Frequently Asked Questions

-Withings ScanWatch Nova excels if you value elegant 'diver' aesthetic with ceramic bezel and sapphire glass.
-Samsung Galaxy Watch 8 Classic is better if you prioritize iconic physical rotating bezel for intuitive navigation.
-Pick based on your budget and daily use.
+Withings ScanWatch Nova is the better choice if you prioritize elegant 'diver' aesthetic with ceramic bezel and sapphire glass.
+Samsung Galaxy Watch 8 Classic wins if you value iconic physical rotating bezel for intuitive navigation.
+Both are rated highly (4★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure